Exploring the Five Villages of Cinque Terre

 Each town of Cinque Terre is unique and special in its own way, meaning you simply have to explore all of them.
 From the picturesque views of Manarola to the fishing harbor of Vernazza, you won’t want to miss out on any of the five towns of Cinque Terre, Italy.

 You can hop on the train and walk through each town all in one day, or take your time, and leisurely enjoy what each one has to offer.
 Now for the good stuff.
-Once you’ve booked your trip to Cinque Terre, because you’ll definitely want to, add these activities to your list and enjoy all these five towns have to offer!
+Add these activities to your list and enjoy all the five villages of Cinque Terre have to offer!

 What to do in the Cinque Terre Villages